In this article:

 Note: even if a medication has been deactivated, you can still recreate its prescription as you would for an active drug.

-If you wish to remove a medication so it no longer appears in the patient's active Medications table, you can do so by inactivating the medication.
+If you wish to remove a medication so it no longer appears in the patient's current Medications table, you can do so by ceasing the medication.

 - Expand the Medications table within the patient's Clinical tab.

-- Select the medication you wish to deactivate.
+- Select the medication you wish to cease.

-- The medication will move to the Inactive medications list.
+- The medication will move to the Ceased medications list.

 - Click the 3 dots icon within the Medications table heading.